-In The Netherlands, your General Practitioner (huisarts) should always be your initial contact for all medical matters.
-The General Practitioner (GP) is key in the world of health care, treating patients for basic non-surgical problems and providing consultations for most of your general health questions.
+In The Netherlands, your General Practitioner - or 'Huisarts' in Dutch - is always your first point of contact for all medical matters.
+The GP plays a key role in the Dutch healthcare system, treating patients for basic non-surgical problems and providing advice on most of your general health issues.

-The GP also serves as your link to most other services such as hospitalisation, specialists, midwifery, physiotherapy, etc. If necessary, the GP can refer you to a medical specialist at short notice.
-The GP keeps your medical record up to date and prescribes your medication.
+The GP is also your link to most other services such as hospitalisation, specialists, midwifery etc. If necessary, the GP will refer you to a medical specialist at short notice.
+The GP keeps your medical records up to date and prescribes your medication.

 How to find a General Practitioner in Wageningen?

-The Student Medical Center Wageningen on Campus (not part of Wageningen University) accepts new patients and they are experienced in student-related problems.
+The Student Medical Center Wageningen on Campus (not part of Wageningen University) accepts new (student) patients; they and they are experienced in student-related problems.

 Visiting your GP

-Visit the vaccination centre for advice on vaccinations.
+Students travelling abroad are advised to visit the Vaccination Centre for advice on vaccinations.
 You can make an appointment online.
 Visiting address: Plantage 8, 6708 WJ Wageningen.